Updated on April 20, 2026

 Start Building Your AI Chatbot Without Sign up

-Step 1: Set Up Your Project Folder
+Step 1: Create your Project Folder

-$ touch app.js
+touch app.js

-Step 2: Install Dependencies
+Step 2: Install Express

-$ npm install express
+npm install express

-Step 3: Create a Basic API
+Step 3: Create your first API endpoint

 const express = require('express');